MakeWeirdMusic/MakeWeirdMusic.github.io/_site/README.md

 `layout: post` should never change unless you're (for some reason) contributing a new page.

-`title` should be the human-readable name of the artist/band (e.g. "Steve Vai").
+`title` should be the human-readable name of the artist/band (e.g. "Steve Vai") with the category in the relevant place (e.g. "Discover Steve Vai" vs. "Steve Vai Interview").

 `date` should be in the format above and can be any recent date.